 Community Consolidated School District 21 is located in the northwest corner of Cook County, with about 25 square miles that includes parts of the communities of Wheeling, Buffalo Grove, Arlington Heights, Mount Prospect, Prospect Heights, Northbrook, and unincorporated Cook County.
-About 6,500 students attend District 21 schools.
+About 6,200 students attend District 21 schools.
 The estimated population of the region is about 135,000 with a wide range of cultures and income levels.

 School District 21 includes Hawthorne Early Childhood School, with additional early childhood (pre-kindergarten) classrooms located within some of our elementary school buildings.
 There are nine kindergarten through fifth grade elementary schools, which primarily serve students located within a specific geographic location.
 There are three middle schools, each of which serves incoming students from three elementary schools.
 All schools utilize the District 21 Curriculum.
 Students’ academic learning focuses on reading, writing, mathematics, science, and social science.
-Additionally, students also learn and are assessed on their progress with the Learner Qualities, essential skills necessary for success in our global society and technology-based world, in all of our schools.
+Additionally, students also learn and are assessed on their progress with the Learner Qualities, essential skills necessary for success in our global society and technology-based world.
 In addition to the core curriculum, elementary school students participate in Art, Music, Physical Education, and Research & Information Literacy classes.
 Middle school students participate in a range of exploratory classes that include: Physical Education, Art, Drama, Music, Career & Community Connections, Global Awareness, Design and Innovation, Spanish and/or Spanish for Spanish Speakers.

 All District 21 schools have School Improvement Plans (SIP) in place.
 These are reviewed and modified annually by each school’s School Improvement Team, which includes the school principal and a range of teachers.
 The School Improvement Plans are designed to focus on improvement in the following areas related to our Professional Learning Community and Strategic Plan.